 Most of the internet is now bots and AI, not real people

-Verdict: Disputed.
-Independently measured automated traffic really has overtaken human traffic on the open web — but that measurable trend doesn't support the theory's strong claim of a coordinated replacement of human activity.
+Independently measured automated traffic really has overtaken human traffic on the open web.
+But that measurable trend doesn't support the theory's strong claim of a coordinated replacement of human activity.

 Believed by: A minority, but a fast-growing share of heavy internet users